coetry/digitalpsychology.io/src/pages/loss-aversion/index.md

 ### Selfies and food pics
 Everyone has this one friend who takes pictures of all and everything.
-But that is usually not all.
-Based on a thorough selection process, the "winning" photo has the honor to get published on various social media platforms.
-The fear of losing a moment is, among other factors, one reason for this phenomenon of constantly taking pictures.
+Usually, that's not all: Based on a thorough selection process, the "winning" photo has the honor to get published on various social media platforms.
+The fear of losing a moment is one of the drivers behind this phenomenon of constantly taking pictures.

 ![](09-photos.png)

 ### Scarcity
 As things become less available, they become more desirable.
 The fear of losing out on something can be a huge motivator.
-Sometimes, the buzz created by the scarcity is sufficient to create a rush of panic buying.
+Sometimes, the buzz created by scarcity is sufficient to create a rush of panic buying.
 Because it's such a powerful tool, I've dedicated a whole post to the [principle of scarcity](/scarcity/).

 ![](10-scarcity.png)